New joint Australian and New Zealand Standard Method of Measurement

 - Payment is required at the time of order

-Please contact ANZSMM Orders or 04 4735521 for special pricing for bulk orders over 10 copies.
+Send an email to ANZSMM Orders or call 04 4735521 for special pricing for bulk orders over 10 copies.

 An industry steering group met in 2016-2017 to investigate the options available for a method of measurement guide in NZ.
 These options included:

-The steering group included representatives from NZIQS, RMBA, New Zealand Institute of Building and Specialist Trade Contractors Federation, as well as quantity surveyors from consultant and contractor firms.
+The steering group included representatives from NZIQS, RMBA, New Zealand Institute of Building, Royal Institute of Chartered Surveyors, and Specialist Trade Contractors Federation, as well as quantity surveyors from consultant and contractor firms.

 After consideration of the advantages and disadvantages of each option, the steering group recommended the adoption of the Australian Method of Measurement of Building Works (ASMM6) as a basis for a joint Australia/New Zealand Method of Measurement.